helix90/list-handler/README.md

 ### List Endpoints

-All list endpoints are under `/users/{userId}/lists` and require authentication:
+All list endpoints are under `/users/me/` and require authentication.
+The `/me` placeholder automatically refers to the currently authenticated user:

-- `GET /users/{userId}/lists` - Get all lists for a user
+- `GET /users/me/lists` - Get all lists for a user
   - **Headers:** `Authorization: Bearer <token>`
   - **Response:** `200 OK`
     ```json